sergey-goncharov/haskell-meta-semantics/icfp25-artifact/README.md

 └──────────────┘                                                          └──────────┘
 ```

+The main function is ``runAllBenchmarks`` in Benchmarks.hs.
+It tests the main result of the paper Thm.
+5.4 on example cases from the paper, including Exp.
+2.1, for which it fails, because the strong separability condition is not satisfied. ``Main.hs`` is used a wrapper for `runAllBenchmarks``, for compatibility with cabal.

 ## Source File Contents

-- ``Syntax.hs``: Contains the abstract notions needed about the syntax of a language (standard and separated), along with the syntax of xCL and non-deterministic xCL.
+- ``Syntax.hs``: Contains the abstract notion of syntax of a language via functors and monads
-- ``Behaviour.hs``: Implements the behaviour functor in general (standard and separated), and for the cases of deterministic and non-deterministic behaviour.
+- ``Behaviour.hs``: Contains the abstract notion of behaviour and auxiliary definitions
-- ``HOGSOS.hs``: Implements HoGSOS laws in the standard sense, and instantiates xCL as a HoGSOS law.
+- ``HOGSOS.hs``: Implements HO-GSOS as a type class
-- ``Separable.hs``: Implements separable HoGSOS laws (equipped with multi-step transitions) and instantiates non-deterministic xCL as a separated HoGSOS law.
+- ``Separable.hs``: Implements separable HO-GSOS laws, multi-step transitions and instantiates HO-GSOS as separated HO-GSOS
-- ``BigStep.hs``: Implements abstract big-step SOS along with its operational model.
+- ``BigStep.hs``: Implements abstract big-step SOS, its operational model, and the translation from small-step (separated HO-GSOS) to big-step
-- ``Examples.hs``: Implements the omega-f-g language from the introduction of the paper, along with xCL and those its versions from the "Case Studies" Section (Sec.
-6)
+- ``Examples.hs``: Implements the omega-f-g language from the introduction of the paper, together with xCL and those its versions from
-that live in the category of sets.
+the "Case Studies" Section (Sec.
+6) that live in the category of sets.
 - ``Benchmark.hs``: Contains tests and instructions to run them, showing the results of the small-step (presented by multi-step transition) and big-step specifications.
 - ``Utils.hs``: Defines an auxiliary function to help with the presentation.